Rewards Program, a Custom-Built Product

 2. Offer Reward Options

 For some programs, housing a rewards catalog with a wide range of options will generate a high engagement level because there’s something for everyone – regardless of how well someone performs.
 While in other programs, having a tiered rewards structure can help motivate performance output.
-It’s important to keep in mind that your participants’ preferences can also change, so it’s always good to refresh your offerings on a regular basis.
+It’s important to keep in mind that your participants’ preferences can also change, so it’s always good to refresh your offerings regularly.

 3. Select a User-Friendly Platform